alokpurohit18/QuizTime/README.md

 How to install and play the game -

-1.Install MySQL (datbase software) using the procedure as described in link - https://www.youtube.com/watch?v=GIRcpjg-3Eg .
+1.Install MySQL (database software) using the procedure as described in link - https://www.youtube.com/watch?v=GIRcpjg-3Eg .

 2.While insatlling MySQL, set the password for your user 'root' as 'Alok1823!'.